gaia-platform/gaia-docs/articles/rulesets-using-tags.md

 When performing iterations in a Navigation Path, it is convenient to have a way to reference the current row.
 To address this, Gaia provides a tag feature that allows you to automatically create a local variable that you can use to work with the row in question.

 A Tag is a special form of identifier.
 It has a type, which is the table type it is attached to.
 Its value is a row of that type (table).
 A Tag can be any valid C++ variable name.
-Tags must be unique within the scope of the rule.
+Tags must be unique within the scope of the Rule.
 Declaring a local variable that has the same name as a Tag causes an error at the time of translation.

 Tags are explicitly associated with a segment of a navigational path and are used to represent the current row of the segment type during an iteration of the path.
 The scope of the tag is limited to the statement in which it is defined.
 Tags are defined in the form: